 Q. What takes off tire marks?

-Erase cleaner for dark, embedded tire marks is preferred.
-Enviroclean, Rust Stain Remover and Nulook Concrete Cleaner can also be used.
+Erase cleaner for dark, embedded tire marks are preferred.
+Enviroclean, Rust Stain Remover, and Nulook Concrete Cleaner can also be used.

 Erase cleans the off the soot without harming the bricks.
 Try diluting Erase 1 part water to 1 part cleaner first.
 You can also use it undiluted for especially stubborn soot stains.